yrong/tinyacs-server/README.md

 ### Front end

-The front end is built with meteor framework and will talk to Acs-Nbi Server with rest api interface
+The front end is in another [repo](https://github.com/yrong/tinyacs-ui)　built with meteor framework and will talk to Acs-Nbi Server with rest api interface

 ``` bash
 git clone https://github.com/yrong/tinyacs-ui tinyacs-ui